 Powerclad keeps construction on track at National Railway Museum

-ITP’s Powerclad scaffold sheeting is helping construction work to stay on track in a major refurbishment at the National Railway Museum in York.
+A long-term installation of ITP’s Powerclad sheeting systems is helping to keep a major refurbishment on track at the National Railway Museum in York

-ITP’s Powerclad scaffold sheeting is providing high-performance containment and protection on site, enabling construction activities to progress with safety, security and efficiency while minimising the impact on the surrounding area.
-Powerclad’s reinforced polyolefin sheeting is suitable for all tube fittings and modular scaffold systems.
+ITP’s Powerclad scaffold sheeting is suitable for all tube fittings and modular scaffold systems.
 The product is available in flame retardant grades which have a Euroclass rating of B-s1,d0 EN 13501-1 and third party approval to the highest standards (Certifire TS 62/63) for both printed and non-printed sheeting and for both internal and external applications.
-Powerclad is also manufactured to ISO 9001 standards with full batch traceability.
+All Powerclad products are manufactured to ISO 9001 standards with full batch traceability.

 When the upgrade is complete the Stephenson Rocket, built in 1829 and currently on display at the Science Museum in London, would be moved up to the National Railway Museum.
 The museum is targeting the opening of the Central Gallery in 2025 to celebrate the 50th anniversary of the museum.